rkcosmos/deepcut/README.md

 ## What's new?

+* Deepcut JS, try tokenizing Thai text on browser [here](https://rkcosmos.github.io/deepcut/)
-* v0.6: Add stopwords, updated weight with semi-supervised learning, custom dictionary
+* `v0.6` Add stop words, updated weight with semi-supervised learning, custom dictionary
-* v0.5.2.0: Better weight matrix
+* `v0.5.2` Better weight matrix
-* v0.5.1.0: Faster tokenization by code refactorization from our new contributor: Titipat Achakulvisut
+* `v0.5.1` Faster tokenization by code refactorization from our new contributor: Titipat Achakulvisut

 ## Performance

-The Convolutional Neural network is trained from 90% of NECTEC's BEST corpus (consists of 4 sections, article, news, novel and encyclopedia) and test on the rest 10%.
+The Convolutional Neural network is trained from 90 % of NECTEC's BEST corpus (consists of 4 sections, article, news, novel and encyclopedia) and test on the rest 10 %.
 It is a binary classification model trying to predict whether a character is the beginning of word or not.
 The results calculated from only 'true' class are as follow